-When seeking legal protection from domestic violence, providing strong evidence is crucial.
-Whether you’re applying for a Domestic Violence Protection Order (DVPO) or responding to a claim, understanding what evidence is needed to prove domestic violence in court can make all the difference.
+When seeking legal protection from family violence or domestic abuse, providing strong evidence is crucial.
+Whether you’re applying for an intervention order, a Domestic Violence Protection Order, an apprehended domestic violence order, or responding to a claim, understanding how to prove domestic violence in court can make all the difference.

 In this guide, we explain what types of evidence are accepted, how to gather it, and how Simonidis Steel Lawyers can support you through the process with expert legal advice.